marcgardent/markdown2cgdoc/README.md

 ```

-> You can change the order and remove as you want!
+> You can change the order and remove sections as you want, but respect the the hierachy

 ### Conditional block